 - Creating and showing subscription forms on the clients’ websites

-- Integrating subscriptions forms with email service providers
+- Integrating subscription forms with email service providers

 There are several virtual assistant services that you can offer online, but by packaging yourself as the go-to VA resource for a particular skill set and field, you get a competitive edge in this competitive space.
 I hope these different types of virtual assistants have given you clarity on what you want to do with your skillset.